Raihan Saffron Journal

 Threads are sorted by cut (Super Negin, Negin, Sargol, Pushal, Bunch), checked for color, smell, and uniformity, and packed in airtight containers away from light.

-Why this matters for what's in your tin
+Why this matters for what's in your bottle

 Every step is a quality fork.
 Harvest at the wrong hour, dry too hot, store too long, and the threads lose color and aroma fast.
 The Raihan supply chain is short by design: family farm → cleaned and dried → flown to Lynn → packed → shipped.